-Table 1: Linear estimation of $\rho$ with five financial development measures
+Table 1: Linear estimation of RC five financial development measures as explanatory variables

-Robust standard deviations in parentheses. \\\significantly different from zero at the 1% level.
+Robust standard deviations in parentheses. significantly different from zero at the 1% level.

-We can tentatively conclude that countries that have deep financial markets and large institutional investors (think of pension funds, insurance companies, sovereign wealth funds) tend to have foreign assets.
-When an SS in gross inflows takes place, these institutions have incentives to repatriate capital: an initial depreciation of the exchange rate enhances the attractiveness of domestic assets, and domestic asset prices themselves decline and become attractive for domestic institutions with assets in foreign currency.
+We can tentatively conclude that countries that have deep financial markets and large institutional investors (think of pension funds, insurance companies) tend to have foreign assets.
+When an SS in gross inflows takes place, these institutions have incentives to repatriate capital: an initial (inter-annual) depreciation of the exchange rate enhances the attractiveness of domestic assets, and domestic asset prices themselves decline and become attractive for domestic institutions with assets in foreign currency and liabilities in domestic currency.